xbze3/spotil/README.md

 These can all be installed using `pip install LIBRARY-NAME` or by using the command:
 - `pip install -r requirements.txt`

 The program also requires a copy of ffmpeg to be installed and added to path.
-This tutorial by TroubleChute will walk you through the process of the ffmpeg install then addition to path. (https://youtu.be/IECI72XEox0?feature=shared)
+This video tutorial by "TroubleChute" on YouTube, will walk you through the process of the ffmpeg install and addition to path. (https://youtu.be/IECI72XEox0?feature=shared)

 ## Program Usage
 `set-id` - Set the current pull-playlist ID.